Most MTG researchers are involved as students or teachers in:

 - PhD of the Dept. ICT of the UPF

 The PhD program has a duration of 3 or 4 years.
-The students develop their research skills by carryng out a thesis under the supervision of a faculty member of the MTG, typically within a predefined research project and in close collaboration with other researchers of the group.
-By doing a PhD, the student develops a systematic understanding of the sound and music computing field and develops the needed skills and learns the research methods needed to conceive, design, and implement a substantial research plan with academic rigour.
-The result of the thesis is an original research that extends the frontiers of knowledge of the field at a level which merits international publication and that contributes to foster technological progress in both academic and professional contexts.
+The students develop their research skills by carrying out a thesis under the supervision of a faculty member of the MTG, typically within a predefined research project and in close collaboration with other researchers of the group.
+By doing a PhD, the student develops a systematic understanding of the sound and music computing field and develops the skills and learns the research methods needed to conceive, design, and implement a substantial research plan with academic rigour.
+The result of the thesis is an original research that extends the frontiers of knowledge of the field at a level that merits international publication and that contributes to foster technological progress in both academic and professional contexts.

 - Master in Sound and Music Computing of the Dept. ICT of the UPF

 By doing this master, the students become competent with the state of the art of sound and music computing.
-The program combines practical and theoretical approaches in topics such as audio signal processing, machine learning, perception & cognition, interactive systems, and semantic technologies, giving the scientific and technological background needed to start a research or professional career.
+The program combines practical and theoretical approaches in topics such as audio signal processing, machine learning, perception & cognition, interactive systems, computational musicology, and semantic technologies, giving the scientific and technological background needed to start a research or professional career.
 It prepares its students for the research and development tasks that support practical applications related to the analysis, description, synthesis, transformation, and production of sound and music signals.

 There are several undergraduate programs where MTG researchers teach and thus the students have the chance to get involved with MTG projects and activities: